-Specific items of school uniform such as jumpers, cardigans, ties, school book bags and PE bags can be purchased directly from the school uniform suppliers, 'Motif8 or Tots to Teams'.
+Specific items of school uniform such as jumpers, cardigans, ties, school book bags and PE bags can be purchased directly from the school uniform suppliers, 'Elizabeth's Embroidery'.

 Name labels

 We strongly urge all parents to label all items of their children's clothing as this assists when items of uniform are lost during the day.
 The suppliers of school uniform will, for a small charge, add a child's initial's in embroidery to a school uniform, jacket or book bag.
 Only a child's initials may be added to uniform not full names or nicknames.